Maitai, New Zealand

 Maitai is an inner suburb of Nelson, New Zealand.
 It lies at the eastern edge of Nelson city centre, immediately to the south of The Wood, on the northern bank of the Maitai River.
 A monument representing the location of the geographic centre of New Zealand is located in Maitai.

-The population was 609 in the 2013 census.
-This was an increase of 9 people since the 2006 Census.

 Geography

 Maitai covers an area of 0.94 km^{2}, all of which is land.

 Maitai has several public reserves, many located within Nelson's town belt, including the Botanical Gardens cricket ground, Branford Park, Maitai Cricket Ground, Maitai Arboretum, Maitai River Esplanade, Sharland Hill Reserve and Sir Stanley Whitehead Park.

 Maitai Valley Road, a steep, winding road linking Nelson with Maitai Reservoir and Pelorus Bridge, follows the northern bank of the Maitai River.

 Hanby Park, located on the southern side of the river, includes walking and BMX trails.
 There is also a residential area near the park.

 A popular swimming hole, Black Hole, is located at a bend of the Maitai River.